hotnuma/systools/Readme.md

 * ff

+* getcss

+    copy `$HOME/.config/style.css` in the current directory.
+    this way the same css file can be used in any markdown project.

 * git-check

-    execute git-status on all subdirectories
+    execute git-status on all subdirectories.

     on current dir : `git-check`